 You can also visit Indochina Junk to view other cruising options.

-Overall, we had a wonderful time and this is definitely the highlight of our Vietnam trip!
-We wish we could have stayed on board for longer but you can’t control weather!
+Overall, I had a wonderful time and this was definitely the highlight of my Vietnam trip!
+I wish I could have stayed on board for longer but you can’t control weather!
 I’m really happy with the quality of all the services and food on board.
 I would highly recommend this cruise for anyone looking for a relaxing luxurious time in this UNESCO treasure.

-We received a media discount for our cruise in exchange for media coverage
+I received a media discount for this cruise in exchange for media coverage